kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Static Graph Is Not a Rejection of Dependency Injection
+## Static Graph Is Not a Rejection of Dependency Injection { #static-graph-not-rejection }

 Kora still uses dependency injection extensively.